Poulpes/onboarding/readme.md

 ### What am I gonna work on ?
 When it comes to planning, we're trying to optimise  :
-- the level of availability of everyone's in the Poulpeteam
+- the level of availability of everyone's in the team
 - the opportunity to work from A to Z on a project
-- the level
+- the level of skills required
+- the technical affinity
+-
 #### Yearly Meeting
 ### Meetings
 ### Side and side Project